Adam: A Method for Stochastic Optimization

 RMSProp, an unpublished method from a Coursera lecture, fixed this with one change: replace the ever-growing sum with an exponential moving average of the squared gradient.
 This is Adam's second moment:

 The figure makes the difference concrete.
 The gradient magnitude drops to a third of its value partway through, the kind of thing that happens when training settles.
 AdaGrad's step (amber) was already small from the early large gradients and stays pinned near zero forever; it cannot recover.
-Adam's step (teal) climbs back once the gradients calm down.
-Push toward one and Adam's memory grows long, its recovery slows, and it starts to behave like AdaGrad again.
-That is not a coincidence; the two are the same method in different limits, which we will pin down later.
+Adam's step (teal) climbs back once the gradients ease.
+As approaches one, Adam's memory grows long, its recovery slows, and it starts to behave like AdaGrad again.
+That is not a coincidence; the two are the same method in different limits.

 Adam: momentum over RMS